What Is Form W-4 and Why Does It Matter?

 Step 3: Claim Dependents

 Enter the total in Step 3.
-This amount reduces your withholding throughout the year — essentially pre-crediting the tax credits you'll claim on your return.
+This amount reduces withholding throughout the year — essentially pre-crediting the tax credits you'll claim on your return.

 Step 4: Other Adjustments (Optional)